Complete Repair Guide for LG WM3400CW: Spider Arm Failure, Hall Sensor Issues, and LE Error Code

 Multimeter Preparation

-To test the hall sensor on your WM3400CW, you’ll need a digital multimeter set to measure resistance (ohms) or DC voltage.
-A basic multimeter costing $20-40 will work fine.
-Ensure the WM3400CW is unplugged before beginning.
+To test the hall sensor, you’ll need a digital multimeter.
+Set it to measure resistance (ohms) or DC voltage.
+A standard multimeter priced around $20-40 will do the trick.
+Just remember to unplug the WM3400CW before starting.

 Testing Procedure

-2. Locate the hall sensor connector on the stator assembly at the rear of the motor cavity.
+- Locate the hall sensor connector on the stator assembly.
 It’s a three-pin plastic connector.

-4. Set your multimeter to the resistance setting (ohms).
-On most meters, this is marked with the omega symbol (Ω).
+- Set your multimeter to the resistance setting (ohms).
+This is typically marked with the omega symbol (Ω).

-5. Touch the red probe to the red wire terminal and the black probe to the black wire terminal in the connector.
-A working hall sensor should show between 150-500 ohms.
-If your meter shows 0 ohms (short circuit) or infinite resistance (open circuit), the sensor is defective.
+- Touch the red probe to the red wire terminal and the black probe to the black wire terminal in the connector.
+A functioning hall sensor should show between 150-500 ohms.
+If your meter shows 0 ohms (short circuit) or infinite resistance (open circuit), then the sensor is defective.

-6. With the WM3400CW still unplugged, use a non-contact voltage tester to ensure no power is present at the connector before proceeding.
+- With the WM3400CW still unplugged, use a non-contact voltage tester to ensure there’s no power at the connector before proceeding.

-7. Manually rotate the rotor by hand.
-Watch for any resistance change on your multimeter as you rotate.
-A functioning hall sensor’s resistance may fluctuate slightly as the rotor position changes, indicating the magnetic field detection is working.
+- Manually rotate the rotor by hand.
+Watch for any resistance changes on your multimeter as you rotate.
+A working hall sensor will show slight fluctuations in resistance as the rotor position changes.

 Interpreting Your Test Results

-If resistance is 150-500 ohms and stable: The hall sensor is likely functioning.
-The LE error may be caused by something else, such as spider arm misalignment preventing the rotor from turning.
+If the resistance is between 150-500 ohms and stable: The hall sensor is likely functioning.
+The LE error might be due to another issue, like spider arm misalignment preventing the rotor from turning.

-If resistance is 0 ohms: The sensor is shorted and needs replacement.
+If the resistance is 0 ohms: The sensor is shorted and requires replacement.

-If resistance is infinite or the meter shows “OL” (overload): The sensor is open-circuited and has failed internally.
-Replacement is necessary.
+If the resistance is infinite or the meter reads “OL” (overload): The sensor is open-circuited and has failed internally.
+You’ll need to replace it.

-If resistance fluctuates wildly or erratically: The sensor connection is corroded or the sensor is failing.
+If the resistance fluctuates wildly or erratically: The sensor connection could be corroded, or the sensor is failing.
 Replacement is recommended.

 Accessing the Rotor and Stator: Back Panel Removal